fireundubh/playwithfire/pyro.md

 # Licenses

-Pyro source code is open and licensed under the MIT License.
+Pyro source code is open and licensed under the MPL 2.0.
 BSArch source code is licensed under the MPL 2.0 license.
 The BSArch executable bundled with Pyro was compiled from the original unmodified source code available [here](https://github.com/ElminsterAU/xEdit/tree/master/Tools/BSArchive).